Omaha CSO

 Graphics of program schedule

 Design and construction of the CSO solutions will take place in phases between now and October 2037.
-This is a 10 year extension beyond the existing Program end date to allow opportunities to:

-Long Term Control Plan
+Read the Long Term Control Plan

 Community Benefits